torrentcome/brow/README.md

-# browser engine sample
+# Browser engine sample

-- try to do it then we will see
-- original stuff here https://github.com/mbrubeck/robinson (thaaaanks to them :rocket:)
+A Sample and simple engine for understanding how browser do the parsing in Kotlin

+### Currently implemented

+- Parse a small subset of HTML and build a DOM tree.
+- Parse a small subset of CSS.
+- Perform selector matching to apply styles to elements.
+- Basic block layout.

+### Original
+- here https://github.com/mbrubeck/robinson, thanks a lot :rocket::rocket::rocket: